Stabbath/ProMod/README.txt

     - Normal mob sizes are set to 0.83 times common limit.
     - Starting common limit is set to 0.33 times common limit (from l4d2_startercommon).
     - Tank healths are 1000/2000/3000/4000 (multiply by 1.5 for the real versus value).
 - Changed the way plugins are loaded to be more developer-friendly.
-Major features are divided into .cfg's, selectively executed by each config that wants them.
+Plugin loads and cvar settings are divided into .cfg modules, selectively executed by each config that wants that module's features:
-- Split up server commands and cvar settings into different .cfg's:
     - There's a .cfg for the standard promod settings.
     - There's a .cfg for each possible player number (1v1/2v2/3v3/4v4).
     - There's a .cfg for adding hr.